 Ease of use

-Scales with your business
+Mass payouts to scale with your business

-As you start researching the right B2B payment platform for you, consider Routable.
-Routable simplifies your B2B transactions by accepting online payments, helping you pay your invoices, and sending real-time notifications every step along the way.
-With integrated automation tools and direct connections with your current accounting software, Routable can help your team spend less time invoicing and help you collect payments safer and faster.
+Routable simplifies any B2B transaction by accepting online payments, automating invoice payments and sending real-time notifications every step along the way.
+With integrated automation tools and direct connections with your current accounting software, Routable can help your team spend less time invoicing and safely collect payments no matter how many you send.

 Automated accounts payable

-Deep integrations with your accounting software
+Integrations with your accounting software

 API access to build more automation